g8os/EFBD/docs/nbd/using.md

 ```

 <a id="ardb-container"></a>
-## Using an ARDB Server running in a container on a single G8OS node
+## Using an ARDB Server running in a container on a single Zero-OS node

 @todo

 <a id="storage-pool"></a>
-## Using with a G8OS Storage Pool
+## Using with a Zero-OS Storage Pool

-In case you don't have a storage pool available yet, create one using the Resource Pool API, as documented in [G8OS Storage Cluster](https://github.com/g8os/resourcepool/blob/master/docs/storagecluster/storagecluster.md)
+In case you don't have a storage pool available yet, create one using the Zero-OS REST API, as documented in [Zero-OS Storage Cluster](https://github.com/zero-os/0-rest-api/blob/master/docs/storagecluster/storagecluster.md)

-This requires of course G8OS Resource Pool, which you can setup as documented in [Resource Pool Development Setup](https://github.com/g8os/resourcepool/blob/master/docs/setup/dev.md)
+This requires of course a Zero-OS cluster, which you can setup as documented in [Zero-OS REST API Development Setup](https://github.com/zero-os/0-rest-api/blob/master/docs/setup/dev.md)

 Once you have your storage cluster available you can:
 - Manually setup a NBD server connecting, as documented above
-- Or create a vdisk through the G8OS Resource Pool API, which will automatically launch a NBD container in the Resource Pool
+- Or create a vdisk through the Zero-OS REST API, which will automatically launch a NBD container in the Zero-OS cluster

-For the second option, you'll again use the Resource Pool API: https://rawgit.com/g8os/resourcepool/1.1.0-alpha/raml/api.html
+For the second option, you'll again use the Zero-OS REST API: https://rawgit.com/zero-os/0-rest-api/1.1.0-alpha/raml/api.html

 One of the arguments for creating a vdisk is `templatevdisk`, get one from the central ARDB server, documented in [Creating vdisk Templates](vdisktemplate.md)

 <a id="python-client"></a>
 ## Using the Python Client

-The Python client `pyclient` basically wraps the G8OS Resource Pool API.
+The Python client `pyclient` basically wraps the Zero-OS REST API.

 First:
 ```
-pip install g8os-resourcepool
+pip install zero-os-rest-api
 ```

-Or if from `g8os/resourcepool/pyclient/` directory:
+Or if from `zero-os/0-rest-api/pyclient/` directory:
 ```
-cd g8os/resourcepool/pyclient/
+cd zero-os/0-rest-api/pyclient/
 pip install .
 ```